Who are Oregon's cougar?

 Jayne Miller on K2 News broadcast with investigative reporter Thom Jensen:

-Oregon's plan is to kill our cougar - even the cubs! http://www.youtube.com/watch?v=colv5FIZHrw
+Oregon's plan is to kill our cougar - even the kittens! http://www.youtube.com/watch?v=colv5FIZHrw

 Cougars and their cubs are still managed by ODFW's flawed and inhumane plan.

 1600 cougars have been killed by the Federal Wildlife Department.
-They always kill the cubs.
+They always kill the kittens.

 These are links to free reference materials from Oregon Cougar Action Team's fellow cougar protection organization, Mountain Lion Foundation's library.
 Click on the links and download or copy off!